 Some soldiers just want to have a person to write to and visit with.
 Though they don't always have time to email and unless they are at a F.O.B. (forward operating base), they may not have access to a computer to email their supporters.
 Most all of our soldiers appreciate some help with the following items: personal hygiene items, snacks, books, magazines, you might send them some Cd's, to listen too or DVD's, so they can watch a movie and relax.
 Some of you may be able to afford to send a new pair of boots, and new uniforms items.
 A uniform allowance is given to military personnel.
 However, quite often they forfeit many normal needs to cover their uniform costs.
-However most of them send their pay home to support their families.
+Most of them send their pay home to support their families.
 Please consider helping, you will enjoy visiting with the soldier you adopt, and will encourage them having your support.